 Rhode Island lies between New York City and Boston and is part of the Northeast Corridor, an area that generates \$3.75 trillion in economic output, meaning that if it were a separate country, "it would be the fourth largest economy in the world, behind only the US, China, and Japan and ahead of Germany."12 Rhode Island contributes and benefits from this regional economic activity, and the state's freight transportation system provides the links that connect it to the region.
 In fact, Rhode Island's strongest economic connections are regional; the state's largest trading partners are Massachusetts, Connecticut, New York, New Jersey, and Pennsylvania.
 The transportation system that connects Rhode Island to the region is composed of its roads, rails, ports, airports, and pipelines.
-The state possesses a solid logistical services infrastructure with links to major metro areas in the northeast.
+The state possesses a solid logistical services infrastructure with links to major metro areas in the Northeast.
 Because most freight entering or leaving the state moves by truck, the roads are particularly important freight corridors.

 Rhode Island is traversed by the I-95 interstate highway corridor, which with I-195 and I-295, comprise 70 miles of interstate highway serving as connectors between New York City, Boston, Western Massachusetts, Hartford, Connecticut, and Cape Cod, Massachusetts.
-State Route 146 also serves as an important north-south connector to the Massachusetts Turnpike and Western Massachusetts, and State Route 6 links Rhode

-12 "Rhode Island Rising," 2014, http://www.planning.ri.gov/documents/Econdev/2015/RhodeIslandRisingFinal3_10_15.pdf.
-Island to the State of Connecticut.
+State Route 146 also serves as an important north-south connector to the Massachusetts Turnpike and Western Massachusetts, and State Route 6 links Rhode Island to the State of Connecticut.
 This roadway system helps ensure that goods traveling throughout the region do so safely, cost-effectively, and efficiently.